PDT42/AnyBase/doc/entities/asset_types.md

 ## Owner

 AssetTypes can be slaves and slave owners.
-This probably comes as a shock to you, but sadly, it's the truth.
-This is indicated by the AssetTypes ``is_slave`` and ``owner_id`` fields.
-Those fields suggest, that an asset_type is not independently interesting, but only as a field value for _another_ AssetType.
-The AssetType, who defines the field, the _owned AssetType_ is supposed to fill, is called the _owner_.
-Just as one might think, the ``owner_id`` persists the id of the _owner AssetType_.
-Though highly politically incorrect, the _owned AssetTypes_ are called _slave_ types.
-They exist to be used by their _owner_.
-Since owned AssetTypes are not independently interesting, they are ignored by the AssetTypeManagers ``get_all`` functions.
-Instead, since we only ever want to get the slaves of one AssetType, the AssetTypeManager defines a separate method ``get_slaves``.
-There is an additional configuration for slave types.
-If the ``is_slave`` is set, yet the AssetType does not define an ``owner_id``, it is a public slave, to be employed by anyone.
+This will probably shock you now, but sadly, it's the truth.
+Whether an AssetType is a slave is indicated by the AssetTypes ``is_slave`` and ``owner_id`` fields.
+Those fields suggest, that an asset_type is not independently interesting, but only as a "subsiduary" for _another_ AssetType.
+The AssetType, who defines the field (typed either ASSET or ASSETLIST), the _owned AssetType_ is supposed to fill, is called the _owner_.
+Just as one might think, the ``owner_id`` persists the ``asset_type_id`` of the _owner AssetType_.
+Though highly politically incorrect, the _owned AssetTypes_ are called _slavetypes_.
+They exist to be employed at will by their _owner_.
+Since owned AssetTypes are not independently interesting, they are ignored by the [AssetTypeManager]s ``get_all`` functions.
+Instead, since we only ever want to get the slaves of one AssetType, the [AssetTypeManager] defines a separate method ``get_slaves``.
+There is however an additional configuration for _slavetypes_.
+If their ``is_slave`` flag is set, yet the AssetType does not define an ``owner_id``, it is a public slave, to be employed by anyone.
+The [AssetTypeManager] will include these slaves in every call to ``get_slaves`` if not explicitly told to ignore them.

 ## Bookable AssetTypes